General Quantum Bernoulli Factory: Framework Analysis and Experiments: The framework analysis of quantum Bernoulli factory

+{\bf The type-2 QBF protocol}.
 The second protocol for $g(p)$-coin is finished in type-2 QBF, where arbitrary quantum operations can be applied for generating a single-qubit Bernoulli state, which is then measured to produce a classical coin for classical processing.
-In this protocol, the $g(p)$-coin can be generated by solely quantum operations and no more classical processes are required, because there luckily exists a single-qubit state for the $g(p)$-coin:
+Note that in this case, the joint-measurement is not allowed because this kind of operations are equivalent to multi-particle operations.
+Therefore the Bell-measurement protocol metioned in ref.~\cite{Dale2015S} is beyond the capability of type-2 QBF.
+In type-2 QBF protocol, the $g(p)$-coin can be generated by solely quantum operations and no more classical processes are required, because there exists a single-qubit state for the $g(p)$-coin:

 Measuring $|\psi_g\rangle$ in $\sigma_z$ basis can directly obtain the $g(p)$-coin.
-Assuring the existence of the corresponding Bernoulli state, we can then optimize the circuit that constructs $|\psi_g\rangle$, as shown in the following procedures. \begin{itemize} \item 1: [Quantum processing] Apply CNOT on $|\psi_p\rangle|\psi_p\rangle$, resulting in
+Assuring the existence of the corresponding Bernoulli state, we can then optimize the circuit that constructs $|\psi_g\rangle$, as shown in the following procedures. \begin{enumerate} \item (Quantum processing) apply CNOT on $|\psi_p\rangle|\psi_p\rangle$, resulting in

-\item 2: [Quantum processing] Apply Hadmard operation on the first qubit to obtain
+\item (Quantum processing) apply Hadmard operation on the first qubit to obtain

-\item 3: [Quantum processing] Apply CNOT on $|\psi_2\rangle$, and post-selecting the second qubit in $|1\rangle$ basis will give
+\item (Quantum processing) apply CNOT on $|\psi_2\rangle$, and post-selecting the second qubit in $|1\rangle$ basis will give